 For more information on recordkeeping, see Pub.
 583, Starting a Business and Keeping Records.

 Where To Deduct

-Deduct expenses for the business use of your home on Form 1040.
-Where you deduct these expenses on the form depends on whether you are:
+Deduct expenses for the business use of your home on Form 1040 or Form 1040-SR. Where you deduct these expenses on the form depends on whether you are a self-employed person or a partner.

-- A self-employed person, or - An employee.